 How David Thomas Built Kentucky Fried Chicken and Wendy's

-Dave Thomas was a young Korean War veteran working at a small restaurant in Fort Wayne, Indiana when he enlisted with a different kind of colonel.
+In his youth, Dave Thomas was a Korean War veteran working at a small restaurant in Fort Wayne, Indiana when he made the decision to enlist with a different kind of colonel.

 Thomas' suggestions proved so successful that the Clausses sent him to Columbus, Ohio to turn around some of their franchises.
 By 1968, he was able to sell them back to Sanders for $1.5 million.
 Frustrated at being unable to find a good hamburger in Columbus, Ohio, in 1969 Thomas started his own chain of hamburger-based restaurants named after his daughter, Melinda Lou.
 As a child, Melinda Lou had trouble pronouncing her name, and it came out "Wenda."
 Thomas simplified that in naming his restaurants "Wendy's Old Fashioned Hamburgers."